 Bhimeshwor, the famous temple is located in Dolakha Bazar of Dolakha district.
-The main statue of this temple is god Bhim.
+The main statue of this temple is the god Bhim.
 Bhimsen or Bhimeshwor or Bhim of Dolakha is noted as one of the most popular throughout the country Nepal.
-He is the second prince of pach Pandav and notably worshipped by the traders or merchandizers as their will god.
+He is the second prince of Pach Pandav and notably worshipped by the traders or merchandisers as their will god.
 In Dolakha, under the roofless temple, the idol of Bhim Sen is like a triangular and rough stone.
-People regard this idol as Bhim Sen but it has three reincarnations as Bhim Sen himself, Goddess Bhagawati, who wants always the sacrifice of animals as a demon/devil and last one: God Shiva who never sacrifice the blood.
+People regard this idol as Bhim Sen but it has three reincarnations as Bhim Sen himself, Goddess Bhagawati, who wants always the sacrifice of animals as a demon/devil and the last one: God Shiva who never sacrifice blood.

-The legend relates that long, long years ago there were 12 porters coming from elsewhere stopped at this spot and they tried themselves to make three stone stove to cook rice.
-After a few minutes, the other part of rice had already cooked but the other one part still the same texture of rice.
-Not only that, but when the porter shifted around the cooked rice became uncooked again when it came in contact with the triangular shape of black-stone.
-One porter became so much anger and the stub the stone with “Paneu” (ladle) and then out of the cut stone came about the blood coated with milk.
+The legend relates that long, long years ago there were 12 porters coming from elsewhere who stopped at this spot and they tried themselves to make three stone stove to cook rice.
+After a few minutes, the other part of the rice had already cooked but the other part still the same texture as rice.
+Not only that but when the porter shifted around the cooked rice became uncooked again when it came in contact with the triangular shape of black stone.
+One porter became so much anger and the stub the stone with “Puneu” (ladle) and then out of the cut stone came about the blood coated with milk.
 Later they made realized that the stone is God Bhim, and after then worshipers started.
 There are so many faith incidents about the Bhimsen of Dolakha.
-The miraculous things of Bhimsen statue of Dolakha is sweating, fluid like drops of warm water.
-People believe that if there are any incident happened either in future or present in the while country or in Ex-Royal family, Bhim sen himself tries to protect his people from the sweat like or signs to work hard all over the country.
+The miraculous things of Bhimsen statue of Dolakha are sweating, fluid-like drops of warm water.
+People believe that if there are any incident happened either in future or present in the whole country or in Ex-Royal family, Bhim sen himself tries to protect his people from the sweat like or signs to work hard all over the country.

 Trek to Kalinchowk